The Clean Energy Jobs Act

 EV Access for All Program

-Creates the Electric Vehicle (EV) Access for All initiative to provide $7.5 million per year in additional incentives and purchasing assistance to low-income communities.
+Creates the Electric Vehicle (EV) Access for All initiative to provide $7.5 million per year in funding to help low-income community members buy new and used electric vehicles, invest in electric shuttle pilots in transit deserts, and to create electric vehicle car-sharing programs.

-Creates a carve-out of community solar funding for projects that have deeply rooted community involvement and ownership.
+Changes Illinois’ community solar program to preference projects that have deeply-rooted community involvement and ownership.

 Mandates the creation of renewable energy financing initiatives modeled after the Pay-As-You-Save (PAYS) program.
 This will allow customers (homeowners and renters with consent from property owners) with low or no credit scores to access financing for energy improvements.